Running a Provar CI Task in Azure DevOps Pipelines

 Step 13: Configure environment variables.

 Click the Variables sub-tab and add an entry for PROVAR_HOME based on your VCS repository structure.
-This is a useful place for other environment variables you may want to edit frequently such as which ANT target to execute, the environment or test path.
+This is a good place for other environment variables you may want to edit frequently, such as which ANT target to execute, the environment, or the test path.

-If you’re using a public repository and you have authenticated connections, we recommend that you also store your connection usernames and passwords as either pipeline or as release variables.
-Provar looks for two special (case sensitive) environment variables when it cannot find a .secrets file for a connection.
+If you’re using a public repository and have authenticated connections, we recommend storing your connection usernames and passwords as either pipelines or release variables.
+Provar looks for two exceptional (case-sensitive) environment variables when it cannot find a .secrets file for a connection.

 PROVAR_sf_<connection-name>